berayboztepe/Categorical_Classification/README.md

 ![total loss and acc](https://user-images.githubusercontent.com/44292203/118889936-2b254980-b8fe-11eb-8d99-6a2dea970165.PNG)

 **So, the accuracy is 0.87.
 It is not that bad for multiclass classification.
 But the loss is a bit much.
 Let us try if we can decrease the loss and improve the model for better classification.
-First, last epochs of rerun model.**
+First, last epochs of the rerun model.**

 ![last 5 epochs](https://user-images.githubusercontent.com/44292203/118889979-3a0bfc00-b8fe-11eb-93f6-532886478063.PNG)